Work meetings. Know the feeling?

 So how do you host meetings that make people say, "That was a great meeting!" without a trace of sarcasm?
-Use this collection of advice from top business leaders, insights from leading psychologists, and the latest meeting trends and tools on how to improve virtual meetings.
+Use this collection of advice from top business leaders, insights from leading psychologists, and the latest trends and tools on how to improve virtual meetings.

 Use Basic Psychology to Improve Your Meetings

 - You Are Where You Sit - Next time you attend a meeting, look around the room and take note of where everyone's seated.
 It turns out, where you choose to sit during meetings reflects your personality and team dynamics.
 Learn how to shuffle seating arrangements to improve team relationships and results.

 - Standing Meetings May Improve Group Productivity - Learn the psychology behind why all your meetings should be standups, including why a simple change like taking away the table and chairs can make your team meetings more collaborative and creative (not to mention quicker).

 - Why Meetings Kill Productivity - According to University of Minnesota psychologist Kathleen Vohs, everyone has a limited amount of cognitive resources — and once they're depleted, we start making bad decisions.
 Use these 7 principles to ensure your team leaves every meeting feeling motivated and productive, instead of mentally exhausted.

 - Silencing Groupthink In Your Organization - Discover how to eliminate the dangers of groupthink from your team meetings, along with how to incorporate disagreements and differing points of view productively.